ryao/llama3.c/README.md

 Run LLaMA 3 8B models with one simple 700-line C file ([run.c](run.c)).

-The current code only inferences models in fp32, so you will most likely not be able to productively load models larger than 8B.
+The current code inferences models in both fp32 and int8 (see below).

 Please note that this repo is a modificaion of Andrej Karpathy's llama2.c but changing the hard coding to work with the modified-tiktoken tokenization used by the suite of Meta LLaMA 3 models.